 The creamiest vegan lemon cheesecake topped with eggless lemon curd.
-No-bake, no cashews and less than 10 ingredients.
+This cheesecake is no-bake and made with less than 10 ingredients.
+You don’t need any cashews, coconut oil or agar powder!

-Easy!
 Add the cookies to a small food processor and pulse until it forms fine crumbs.
-Add melted vegan butter, margarine or coconut oil and pulse until combined.
+Add the melted vegan butter or coconut oil and pulse until combined.

-The mixture should resemble wet sand!
-Simply press the mixture into the bottom of your cake tin and you're done.
+The mixture should resemble wet sand.
+Press the mixture into the bottom of your cake tin and you’re done.

 How to make the cheesecake filling